dreamcatchme/documentation-markdown/introduction-to-iota/0.1/getting-started/sending-your-first-transaction-using-nodejs.md

-# Sending your first transaction
+# Sending your first transaction using Node.js

 In this tutorial, you'll learn how to set up your environment and send your first data transaction on the [IOTA DevNet network](references/iota-networks.md).
 Sending up a value transaction is essentially the same, but it requires a [seed](getting-started/creating-a-seed.md) that has addresses with IOTA tokens.